 Every day at ASSAF we are witness to the abusive consequences of a government policy that, over many years, has denied asylum seekers recognition, support and a health and social safety net.
-Naturally, the first to be affected by this policy are the most vulnerable: single mothers, abused women, families at risk, survivors of torture and human trafficking, people who engage in survival sex, people with physical disabilities, the chronically ill and the mentally handicapped.
+Naturally, the first to be affected by this policy are the most vulnerable: single mothers, women and families dealing with domestic abuse, families at risk, survivors of torture and human trafficking, people who engage in survival sex, people with physical disabilities, the chronically ill and the mentally handicapped.

 As part of our psychosocial projects, we run a program that aims to help participants cope with the reality of life in Israel, reduce distress, and strengthen their resilience and coping skills.
 The assistance is tailored to the complex and unique situation of asylum seeker families and individuals, respecting their culture, rights and needs.
 The intervention is multi-systemic, and includes a range of activities: guidance, support, individual treatment, support groups, help accessing rights, and humanitarian assistance.
 We also work in the public arena – in the Knesset, with government officials and local authorities, the media and in the court system, to promote welfare and health rights.

 An important aspect of our work with asylum seekers who contact us, is locating the strengths within the community, increasing awareness of their needs, strengths and rights.
 As part of our projects we emphasize empowerment, socio-political awareness, accompanying and training community activists and assisting community organizations.

 “I only think about today.
 How will I survive today?
 How will I manage today?
 How will I get food today?
 If a person cannot think about tomorrow, they are not truly alive”

 B., asylum seeker from Eritrea, single mother of 4 children